-Outputs of the test : One set of results for every Sybase server being monitored
+Outputs of the test : One set of results for every Sybase server being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server 3.
-PORT - The port on which the server is listening 4.
-USER - A Sybase user who has the "sa_role".
-5. PASSWORD - The password corresponding to the above user

-6. CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.

-7. QUERY - By default, this parameter is set to 'select from sysobjects'.
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase server.
+Port The port number at which the Sybase server listens to.
+User A Sybase user who has the "sa_role".
+Password The password corresponding to the above user.
+Confirm Password Confirm the password by retyping it here.
+Query By default, this parameter is set to select from sysobjects .
 The test executes this query to report the availability and responsiveness of the server.
-If the user configured for this test does not have the right to execute the default query, then the QUERY parameter can be overridden with a query that user has permission to execute.
+If the user configured for this test does not have the right to execute the default query, then the Query parameter can be overridden with a query that user has permission to execute.